vintasoftware/django-zombodb/README.rst

     :target: https://codecov.io/gh/vintasoftware/django-zombodb

 Easy Django integration with ElasticSearch through `ZomboDB <https://github.com/zombodb/zombodb>`_ Postgres Extension.
-Thanks to ZomboDB, your Django models are synced in real-time with ElasticSearch!
-More than that: you can make ElasticSearch queries simply by calling the `.search` method on your querysets.
+Thanks to ZomboDB, your Django models are **synced in real-time** with ElasticSearch!
+Searching is also very simple: you can make
+ElasticSearch queries by just calling the ``.search`` method on your querysets.
 Couldn't be easier!

 Documentation
 -------------